J8910/VoxelMarchingCubes/README.md

 1. Open Unity Package Manager (`Window > Package Manager`)
 2. Click the `+` button and select `Add package from git URL`
 3. Enter: `https://github.com/J8910/VoxelMarchingCubes.git`

+> [!NOTE]
+> Sample scenes and example materials will be added in a future update.

 ## Quick Start